 If you don’t already have multiple types of lighting installed, why not have your contractor set you up for both indirect and direct lighting?
-You can install multiple fixtures, each on their own switch.
-This allows you to turn on just the lights you need to see, or to get more direct lighting for when you’re shaving, combing your hair or putting on makeup in the morning.
+You can install numerous fixtures, each on individual switches.
+Doing this allows you to turn on just the lights you need to see, or to get more direct lighting for when you’re shaving, combing your hair or putting on makeup in the morning.

-When you’re planning an aesthetic remodel, it’s still a very good idea to give consideration to any accessibility needs.
+When you’re planning an aesthetic remodel, it’s still an excellent idea to consider any accessibility needs.
 Are you getting older?
 Does anyone who lives in or visits your home have mobility issues?
 Sometimes you can solve these with just a few metal grab bars to prevent slips.
 Has your family grown since you moved into the house?
 If so, you might need additional storage space for towels or bathrobes.

 Hiring a professional designer

-Sometimes you just don’t know what you want.
+Sometimes you don’t know what you want.
 In that case, it’s handy to add a design professional to your team.
-Just as skilled an artist as any painter or sculptor, your designer can help you in a number of different ways:
+Just as skilled an artist as any painter or sculptor, your designer can help you in many different ways:

-- Ideas: Professionals are plugged in to the most current design trends.
+- Ideas: Professionals are up to date on the current design trends.
 You can catch up on what’s current, or go for something more original than what your neighbors are doing.

-- Finishing: Sometimes you have the beginning of an idea, say one specific element in mind, but don’t know how to execute it.
-A design pro can give you plenty of ideas to tie in with your main concept.
+- Finishing: Sometimes, you have the beginning of an idea, say one specific element in mind, but don’t know how to execute it.
+A design pro can give you plenty of ideas to tie in with your central concept.

 - Execution: If your designer isn’t also a contractor, they almost certainly have connections with local remodelers.
-The more experienced and reputable your designer, the better the odds that you’ll work well with the contractors that they recommend.
+The more experienced and reputable your designer, the odds are better that you’ll work well with the recommended contractors.

 The right bathroom remodelers in Salem

 Whom you choose to work with your remodeling project makes all the difference in the world.
 As important as your bathroom is, you can expect nothing less than the best in terms of service, quality, and integrity.
 Here at Star Builders, we’re one of the most trusted businesses serving Marion County.
 Our team is very professional.
 The builders are all trained and very competent.
 We respect your personal space and leave your home looking better than when we found it.
-The job is as unobtrusive as possible, and when it’s done you’re left with something beautiful.
+The job is as unobtrusive as possible, and once we complete everything, you have something beautiful added to your home.

-We’ve won awards for achievement from the Oregon Remodelers Association, and once you work with us you’ll see why.
+We’ve won awards for achievement from the Oregon Remodelers Association, and once you work with us, you’ll see why.
 Give us a call or use the contact form on this site to get us on the job today.
-Whether you’ve already got a plan in place or if you’re starting from the ground up, we at Star Builders can do it all, on time, within budget and to the highest specifications.
+Whether you’ve already got a plan in place or you’re starting from the ground up, at Star Builders can do it all.
+We do everything on time, within budget, and to the highest specifications.